SCIFIHISTORY.NET

 Picture

-On this day in 1996, Weird Science aired "Gary & Wyatt's Bloodsucking Adventure."
+On this day in 1996 (in the U.S.), Weird Science aired "Gary & Wyatt's Bloodsucking Adventure."
 Officially, this served as the nineteenth episode in the program's fourth season, and here's the plot summary as provided by ShareTV.com:

 "Gary, Wyatt and Lisa decide to go clubbing after hours and Lisa makes them "creatures of the night" by turning them into vampires.
 Except they crave for Yoo-Hoo instead of blood.
 The guys get new powers and meet a group of real vampires.
 Principal Scampi and Chett become vampire hunters determined to stop the vampires."